-Even though we value competition for the purposes described above, an Input Only option is available for Bands that are interested in the educational input and personal evaluation, but not the competitive aspect of a Bands of America event.
+Even though we value competition for the purposes described above, an "Input Only" option is available for bands that are interested in the educational feedback and personal evaluation, but not the competitive aspect of a Bands of America Championship.

 Questions?
 Call us!